emmabeamitchell/Biodiversity_intactness/README.md

 I couldn't have completed this notebook without the help from my peers This notebook is from an assignment in EDS 220 Working with Environmental Datasets, a graduate level course in the Master of Environmental Data Science program at the Bren School for Environmental Science and Management at UCSB.
 This class was taught by Carmen Galaz García, and TA'ed by Annie Adams.
 Without them or this class, none of this repository would be possible :)

+Open source data availability provided by the Census Bureau, Microsoft, and the contextily package were all integral in the completion of this notebook.

 ### Repository Organization